dustinpfister/blog_posts/_posts/nodejs-glob.md

 ## 1 - What to know

 This is a post on the npm package known as glob that allows for matching files that fit a given glob pattern.
 Out of the box it might not be a complete file system walker depending on how you would go about defining such a thing.
-However for more information on file system walkers you might want to check out my [post on them](/2018/07/20/nodejs-ways-to-walk-a-file-system/) to know about some options that are all ready out there before making your own file system walker.
+However for more information on file system walkers you might want to check out my [post on ways to walk a file system in nodejs](/2018/07/20/nodejs-ways-to-walk-a-file-system/) to know about some options that are all ready out there before taking the time to make a file system walker.

+### 1.1 - Version numbers matter

 In this post I am also using version 7.1.3 of glob, so if you run into problems check the version number you are using, mainly the major or left most number.
+This also shoud go without saying when it comes to the version of nodejs that is being used also.

 ### 1.1 - what are globs and the \* wildcard